-AutoLISP (LSP or MNL) files contain scripts that add customization actions and behaviors to the interface.
-You can load AutoLISP files into a CUI file using the Customize tab of the Customize User Interface (CUI) Editor.
+AutoLISP (LSP or MNL) files contain programs that add custom commands and functions which can be used as part of the user interface.
+You can load AutoLISP files into a CUIx file using the Customize tab of the Customize User Interface (CUI) Editor.

-For more information about using AutoLISP, see AutoLISP and Visual LISP on page 367.
+For more information about using AutoLISP, see AutoLISP and Visual LISP on page 475.

-TIP MNL files with the same name and location as your main, enterprise, or partial CUI files are loaded automatically.
-These files cannot be removed.
+TIP MNL files with the same name and location as your main, enterprise, or partial CUIx files are loaded automatically.
+These files cannot be unloaded once loaded into AutoCAD.